-Chop up your onion and garlic.
-Throw your olive oil in a large stock pot and heat it up.
+- Chop up your onion and garlic.
+Throw some olive oil in a large stock pot and heat it up.
 Toss the onion and garlic in and allow it to cook until the onion is just limp.

-Allow sauce to simmer over low while you get the meatballs together.
+- Allow sauce to simmer over low, uncovered, while you get the meatballs together.

 For the Meatballs:

-Throw all of your ingredients in your mixer bowl.
+- Throw all of your ingredients in the bowl of a stand mixer.